Skip to content

 Training facility

-BIRDC serves as a market pathway for smallholder banana farmers in Bushenyi District and surrounding areas.
-By converting raw matooke into banana flour, banana flour, and other products, the institution creates additional demand for quality banana supply.
+BIRDC serves as a market pathway for smallholder banana farmers in Bushenyi District and the surrounding areas.
+By converting raw matooke into banana flour and other products, the institution creates additional demand for quality banana supply.

 The farmer extension programme at the Nyaruzinga facility trains growers in practical agronomic techniques, post-harvest handling, and value addition.
 Current farmer counts and programme results should be requested from BIRDC for formal reporting.

-Presidential event showcasing BIRDC's banana value addition and banana processing significance
+Presidential event showcasing BIRDC's banana value addition and processing significance

 BIRDC Tooke Clubs initiative with school children